 You can then research all the “not sure” items at one time and decide what you feel safe keeping and what has to go.
 If you’re sharing your kitchen with gluten eaters, you’ll save those gluten-y items for them to enjoy.
 You’ll want to do the same audit in your fridge.

-I highly recommend reading, What Gluten-Free Labeling Laws and Certifications Really Mean, to help you understand how to read food labels and sniff out gluten.
+I highly recommend reading What Gluten-Free Labeling Laws and Certifications Really Mean to help you understand how to read food labels and sniff out gluten.
 You may also want to refer to my article, Is Yeast Extract Gluten Free and 20+ Other Confusing Ingredients, to help you decode food labels.

-Remember, never assume something is gluten free just by looking at it.
-Licorice “looks” gluten free, but I assure you, it’s not.
+Remember, never assume something is gluten-free just by looking at it.
+Licorice “looks” gluten-free, but I assure you, it’s not.

 Step #2: Set Up Your Pantry and Fridge

-After wiping down all surfaces to remove any lingering gluten crumbs in your pantry and fridge, it’s time to set up your pantry and fridge.
+After wiping down all surfaces to remove lingering gluten crumbs in your pantry and fridge, it’s time to set up your pantry and fridge.

 You want the top shelves for two reasons.
 First, the top shelves are just out of reach for most people, so your roommates or family won’t be tempted to sneak one of your gluten-free Oreo cookies if they can’t see them.